romeerez/pg-transactional-tests/README.md

 // so every instance of `pg` in your app becomes patched patchPgForTransactions();

-// start transaction before all tests: beforeAll(startTransaction)
+// start transaction before all tests (only when there are queries): beforeAll(startTransaction)

-// start transaction before each test: beforeEach(startTransaction);
+// start transaction before each test (only when there are queries): beforeEach(startTransaction);

-// rollback transaction after each test: afterEach(rollbackTransaction);
+// rollback transaction after each test (if transaction started): afterEach(rollbackTransaction);

 // rollback transaction after all and stop the db connection: